mainkoon81/Study-09-MachineLearning-E/README.md

  - It moves the X-axis into the principal axis of the variation where we see the **most variation** relative to all the data-pt.
  - It moves the y-axis down the road into the orthogonal(less important directions of variation).

-What defines the two principal directions(the two orthogonal vectors)?
+> What defines the two principal directions(the two orthogonal vectors)? to kill dimensionality, multicollinearity...
  - 1.Find the center of the dataset
  - 2.Find the two principal axis of variation (Eigenvectors)
    - The measure of the orthogonality: Do the 'dot-product' of these two vectors, we should get 'zero'.